markdewing/next_steps_in_programming/programming_by_transformations.md

 ### Refactoring

 ### Literate Programming
+[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) structures the program as narration to communicate with people about a program.
+The use of macros enables the program to be described in a different order than the compiler requires.
+Or parts that are important but not central (like error handling or instrumentation) can be hidden.
+The problem is that the literate program must still contend with the program in its full complexity.

+These approaches could be used together - a literate program can built up from simple to complex through transformations just like a non-literate program.
+The main difference seems to be how changes are abstracted.
+Literate programs must have everything present, even if abstracted and labeled.
+Abstractions (macros) are built around textual substitution.
+Programming by transformations doesn't require labels, but then needs another way to identify locations to change (pattern matching, etc.)

 ### Software Product Line
 Software product line engineering relates to creating and maintaining a set of similar software (https://en.wikipedia.org/wiki/Software_product_line).